About Horizon Grass Farms

-We’ve been in the turfgrass business for over three decades now and we’re proud of our family’s accomplishments.
+We’ve been in the turfgrass business for over four decades now and we’re proud of our family’s accomplishments.
 In 1978, with just a 20-acre homestead and a lot of hard work, our family turned a small amount of St. Augustine into one of the finest turfgrass operations around.

 Willie Gavranovic was born into a humble farming family of six, where hard work, unity and a strong family bond were essential to put food on the table.

 Upon graduating from Wharton County Junior College in 1968, Willie began his own career in agriculture, growing such crops as cotton, corn, milo, soybeans and rice.

 Willie was lovingly married to his late wife, Gladys, for over 47 years.
 They have three children, Irene, William Jr., and Rachel plus eight grandchildren.
 In fact, when asked what drives his desire to succeed in the demanding field of agriculture, Willie simply responds “Family.”

 Willie has been a member of Turfgrass Producers of Texas, Texas Turfgrass Association, and Turfgrass Producers International since the early 80s.
 He also served on the Board of Directors for Texas Sod Producers Association from 1998-2000.
 In 2007, Willie received the Ag Man of the Year Award from the Wharton County Youth Fair and Exposition.